aanya25bai10422/vityarthi-java-project/Statement.md

 - View total, available, and issued copies through the dashboard.
 - Store book data using file serialization so that records remain available after closing the application.

-The project focuses on basic library operations and does not include advanced features such as online reservations, user accounts, fine calculation, or database connectivity.

 ---

 ## Target Users